Lendeborg makes a tiebreaking 3 as No. 3 Michigan tops No. 23 Wisconsin 68-65 in Big Ten semis

 Lendeborg grabbed an offensive rebound and passed to Cadeau for a 3 with 45 seconds left, giving Michigan a 65-62 lead.
 But Boyd responded with a tying 3 for Wisconsin.

 With the United Center crowd standing in anticipation, Michigan tried to find Lendeborg inside on its last possession.
-But Lendeborg ended up coming back outside before getting a pass from Cadeau and drilling the winning 3.
+But he ended up making his way back outside before getting a pass from Cadeau and drilling the winning 3.

 Wisconsin's Austin Rapp made six 3-pointers while scoring each of his 18 points in the second half.
 Boyd had 14 points on 6-for-20 shooting a day after he scored a career-high 38 points in a wild overtime victory over No. 9 Illinois.